-- Look at the impact of the layoffs on the folks who are currently leading your DEI initiatives.
+- Look at the layoffs’ impact on the folks currently leading your DEI initiatives.
 Do your employee resource groups still have leadership in place?
 Who will ensure that DEI goals and initiatives are still top of mind?

-- Are you clearly communicating the layoff decision, and taking into account what your remaining employees will feel?
+- Do you communicate the layoff decision and consider how your remaining employees will feel?
 Will your remaining employees feel the layoffs were fair and equitable and that the company still cares about inclusion?
 This reflection is especially important to consider with your underrepresented employees.

 - Are you offering equitable amounts of severance pay or at least setting minimum severance amounts?

 Building a Lasting Foundation: Operationalizing DEI Efforts in Tech Companies

 To fulfill DEI commitments made in 2020, companies should evaluate their culture and assess their current challenges and level of inclusivity.
 They should ensure that DEI is operationalized into all aspects of the business and not just a nice to have.
 Despite spending billions on diversity efforts in tech, the revolving door of underrepresented minorities leaving the industry continues.
 To address this, tech companies should:

 - Train their leadership team on inclusive leadership and hold them accountable

 - Create an inclusive culture starting with defining core values aligned with inclusion